tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 For reference, filtro is tidy tools to apply filter-based supervised feature selection methods.
 It provides functions to rank and select a specified proportion or a fixed number of features using built-in methods and the desirability function.

+Regarding scoring objects:

 There is a parent class `class_score`, which defines the fixed properties that are shared across all subclasses.
-The parent class is already implemented, and serves as the infrastructure we build on when we make our own score class object.
+The parent class is already implemented, and serves as the infrastructure we build on when we make our own scoring class object.

-The general procedure is to:
+Therefore, the general procedure is to:

 1. Create a subclass `class_score_*` that inherts from `class_score`.
-This subclass introduces additional, method-specific properties, as opposed to the general characteristics already defined in the parent class.
+This subclass introduces additional, method- or score-specific properties, as opposed to the general characteristics already defined in the parent class.

 2. Implement the scoring method in `fit()`, which computes feature score.
-The `fit()` generic refers to the subclass from step 1 to use the appropriate `fit()` method .
+The `fit()` generic refers to the subclass from step 1 to use the appropriate `fit()` method.

 The hierarchy can be visualized as: